panacloud/learn-angular/README.md

 https://github.com/panacloud/learn-typed-rxjs

-I am using VSCode as my Editor, just open the project file in VSCode.
+We will be using VSCode as our Editor, just open the project file in VSCode.
 Read the readme.txt file in each project.

 Install VS Code Editor: https://code.visualstudio.com/